Basic support services

 Intensive support services

 These services are intended to promote training, habilitation, or rehabilitation of the person.
 Each is linked to the section of the CBSM manual about that service.
-Information about services requiring a license are in the Community-Based Services Program Manual.
-The list below contain links to specific sections in the manual about each service.
+Information about services requiring a license is in the Community-Based Services Program Manual.
+The list below contains links to specific sections in the manual about each service.

 Contact Us for Help